THE SHERMAN BROTHERS' STORY

 And I Think To Myself, It's A Small World After All...

-The Boys is not a dry recitation of the successes Richard and Robert Sherman had as songwriters.
-It obviously covers their extensive catalogue, but it also is the story of the next generation of the Sherman family trying to find both why their fathers drifted apart, and perhaps, to have them join together.
+The Boys is not just about the life and times of Richard and Robert Sherman.
+It also is the story of the next generation of the Sherman family, trying to find both why their fathers drifted apart, and perhaps, to have them join together.

 Greg Sherman (Richard's son) and Jeff Sherman (Robert's son) worked together on The Boys, which was a curious thing because for most of their lives they did not mix.
 This was because their parents opted not to socialize with each other despite living near each other.
 As the Sherman cousins interview Dick and Bob, we get the stories of their lives and work.

 While the brothers had different interests and experiences, it almost seemed that they were bound to be partners.
 The war forced them to go to college at the same time, and their specialties appeared to make a perfect fit.
-Robert yearned to write novels and plays (even got some stories published in magazines), while Richard found a passion for writing music.
+Robert yearned to write novels and plays, while Richard found a passion for writing music.
 Eventually, they wandered into following their father's steps in being songwriters.

-Keeping to their father's advise on making a good song (The Three S's: keep it singable, simple, and sincere...and original), they soon start having hits.
-They soon found themselves writing for Disney studios ingenue Annette Funicello, and their songs caught the attention of Walt Disney himself.
+Keeping to their father's advise on making a good song via The Three S's: keep it singable, simple, sincere (along with original), they soon start having hits, eventually writing for Disney studios ingenue Annette Funicello; their songs caught the attention of Walt Disney himself.
 Disney soon hired them to be the in-house songwriters, a moment that even all the years later still moved both brothers to tears.

 Soon they start writing songs for Disney, and a good part of The Boys goes over the joys and difficulties of writing their Oscar-winning music for Mary Poppins.
 Robert and Richard remember without fond memories having to deal with Poppins writer P.L.
-Travers ("a witch", Robert calls her, though you get the sense he wanted to use a stronger rhyme), but their joy in working for Disney and with Julie Andrews and Dick Van Dyke is palpable.
+Travers ("a witch", Robert calls her, though you get the sense he wanted to use a stronger rhyme).
+Negative memories of Travers are countered with positive ones in working for Disney and with Julie Andrews and Dick Van Dyke, whom they remained fond of.

 We also see their work extended past the films.
 Asked to write songs for theme rides in Disneyland, the Shermans are responsible for The Tiki Room (one of my personal favorites) and It's A Small World After All (a song that divides people: some love it, some loath it.
 I'm in the former category).